Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Leaves: Green, narrowly linear to lance-shaped.

-Stems: Green, many-branched, no thorns, becoming woody at the base with age.
+Stems: Green, many-branched, becoming woody at the base with age.

 Roots: This plant develops a long taproot and is difficult to transplant once established.